cfossguy/grafana-cloud-workshop/breakout4/README.md

 17. Save `agent-config.yaml`
 18. Open your grafana cloud browser tab
 19. Copy *Run the agent* command
-20. Open a terminal window in your *gcloud-workspace* folder
+20. Open a terminal window in your *grafana-workspace* folder
 21. Paste and execute *Run the agent* command

 ---